jfriedlein/usrmat_LS-Dyna_Fortran/Neo-Hookean - Tensor/UMAT_UTAN - Neo-Hookean.md

 ## Example: Neo-Hookean Material (in LS-DYNA)

 The following example discusses the implementation of the standard Neo-Hookean material model to show the usage of the tensor toolbox in LS-DYNA.
 The material model describes hyperelasticity and is formulated in the spatial (eulerian) configuration.
+Be aware that in LS-Dyna umat (stress and history update) and utan (tangent) are split up, as noted in the section "User-defined tangent routine "utan"".

 ## Kinematics
 In LS-DYNA we first have to set the option "IHYPER=1" in the material card keyword (e.g. *MAT_USER_DEFINED_MATERIAL_MODELS) to be able to access the deformation gradient <a href="https://www.codecogs.com/eqnedit.php?latex=\boldsymbol{F}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\boldsymbol{F}" title="\boldsymbol{F}" /></a>.
 The latter is then stored on top of the defined number of history variables.
 So, in case we don't require any history variables for our material model (NHV=0), as for this hyperelastic model, the deformation gradient is stored in the initial "hsv" entries 1 to 9 columnwise.
 As a consquence, we can extract it via the function